Zaraar125/Urdu-Poetry-Generation/README.md

 8. This code can also serve as a base to scrap other websites but Knowledge of scrappy is a must.
 ## Conclusion:
 Through this project, I aim to showcase the versatility and creativity of N-Gram models in generating Urdu poetry while preserving the aesthetic and linguistic richness of the language.
+A pdf report is also available of the project .